Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
-- Using a cyclical call graph, has the advantage, that we can now suspend one part of our loop.
+- Using a cyclical call graph, has the advantage, that we can suspend one part of our loop.
+And return control back to the caller.
+- Giving our parent event loop the chance to resume, once ready.
 - With that, let's take a look at the actual Beast example. >>

 ---